piperinnshall/Glam/syntax/syntax.md

 The fields are readable, but not modifiable.
 The variables x and y are defined in the top level struct, and given values in the instance of the struct.
-Variables in immutable structs can be marked as mutable using the `mut` keyword
+Variables in immutable structs can be marked as mutable using the `mut` keyword.

 ```
 struct Point {